MicrosoftDocs/dynamics365smb-docs-pr.de-ch/business-central/across-teams-settings.md

 ms.service: dynamics-365-business-central
 ---

-# Ändern der Firma und anderer Einstellungen in Teams
+# <a name="changing-company-and-other-settings-in-teams"></a>Ändern der Firma und anderer Einstellungen in Teams

 [!INCLUDE [online_only](includes/online_only.md)]